Gold-digging ant

 In this sheet of the Mercator 1569 world map, the text Formicae hic aurum effodientes homines sunt ("Here there are men who unearth the gold of ants.") is located at between Çardand and Mien.

 The gold-digging ant is a mythical insect described in classical and medieval bestiaries.
 They were dog- or fox-sized ants that dug up gold in sandy areas.
 Some versions of the Physiologus said they came from Aethiopia, while Herodotus claimed they were located in India.
 They were also briefly mentioned by Megasthenes in his book Indika.

 Herodotus

 In Histories (Book 3, sections 102 to 105) Herodotus reports that a species of fox-sized, furry "ants" lives in one of the far eastern, Indian provinces of the Persian Empire.
 This region, he reports, is a sandy desert, and the sand there contains a wealth of fine gold dust.
 These giant ants, according to Herodotus, would often unearth the gold dust when digging their mounds and tunnels, and the people living in this province would then collect the precious dust.
+Herodotus's account was well-known and endorsed in antiquity.
+For example, in the first century A.D. the Roman natural historian Pliny the Elder writes that he will omit "the Indian gold obtained from ants or the gold dug up by griffins in Scythia" so as to focus on European and near-Eastern methods of gold-mining.